01926 494 400

 What is Visual Stress?

-Common Signs of Visual Stress
+Common Signs

 • Headaches or eye strain when reading

-• Difficulty concentrating when reading
+• Difficulty concentrating on text

-• Sensitivity to bright lights or glare
+• Sensitivity to light, glare, or patterns

 What Happens During the Assessment